SuitIThub/SuitIThub/README.md

-# Christian Dieckmann (SuitIThub)
+# I'm Christian Dieckmann (aka SuitIThub)
 Welcome to my GitHub profile!
 I'm Christian Dieckmann, also known as "SuitIThub".

 ## About Me
-With over 9 years of coding experience, I now make an apprenticeship in IT after having studied IT at the Gottfried WIlhelm Leibniz University in Hannover, Germany.
+With over 9 years of self-driven coding experience, starting with personal projects before pursuing formal education in computer science, I now make an apprenticeship in IT after having studied IT at the Gottfried Wlhelm Leibniz University in Hannover, Germany.
 I currently work as a developer at Heise Medien GmbH & Co.
 KG.

 ## Skills
 Here's an overview of my skills and areas of expertise: